 - Details have not matched - response required.
-You will receive this letter, which is effectively a canvass form, if the details held for you on the Electoral Register do not match records held by Council Tax or the Department for Works and Pensions.
+You will receive this letter, which is a canvass form, if the details held for you on the Electoral Register do not match records held by the Department for Works and Pensions or Council Tax.
 This form will require a response and names can be added, deleted or amended.
-This can be done online, through text or over the telephone.
+This should preferably be done online, via text or over the telephone.
 There is also an option to return the form in the pre-paid envelope provided if necessary.

 Check your information carefully

 It is important to check the information contained in the letter you receive and ensure that your details are kept up to date.
 Failure to do this could result in you not being included on the Electoral Register, meaning you may be ineligible to participate in future elections.
 This could also detrimentally affect your credit rating.